-This bill proposes significant updates to current statutes regarding the manufacture, possession, and transfer of assault weapons and large capacity magazines in Arizona.
-Under the new provisions, it would be illegal for any person, corporation, or entity to manufacture, import, possess, purchase, sell, or transfer these items, with specific exemptions for government officials, military personnel, and law enforcement agencies acting within their duties.
-Additionally, individuals who legally possessed such weapons prior to the law's enactment would have a 90-day grace period to either remove, render inoperable, surrender, or register their weapons, with detailed requirements for registration including background checks and secure storage.
+This bill proposes significant updates to current statutes regarding the regulation of assault weapons and large capacity magazines in Arizona.
+Under the new provisions, it would be illegal for any person, corporation, or entity to manufacture, import, possess, purchase, sell, or transfer assault weapons or large capacity magazines, with specific exceptions for government officials, military personnel, and law enforcement agencies acting within their official duties.
+Additionally, individuals who legally possessed such weapons prior to the law's enactment would have a grace period of ninety days to either remove, render inoperable, surrender, or register their weapons, with detailed requirements for registration including background checks and secure storage.

 Statutes affected: Introduced Version: 13-3123